quinlan-lab/bedder-rs/README.md

 # bedder (tools)

+This is an early release of the library for feedback, especially from rust practitioners.
+If interested, read below and then, for example, have a look at #15 and #14.

 This library aims to provide:

 - [x] an abstraction so any interval types from sorted sources can be intersected together